kylejsarte/TelechatSharp/README.md

 ### `Text.cs`
 Use `Message.Text` to get a plain text string of a message's text content.

-`Message.Text` is backed by a private field of custom type `Text` which handles string building.
-This is done because the `text` property of a message object in the Telegram JSON schema is polymorphic—`text` can be either a plain text string or an array of plain text strings and _text entity_ objects:
+The `text` property of a message in the JSON is polymorphic—`text` can either be a plain text string or an array of plain text strings and _text entity_ objects. `Message.Text` is backed by a private field of custom type `Text` which handles any necessary string building to abstract these text entities away and simplify text retrieval.

 ```json
 {
    "messages": [